Microsoft Power BI in Immuta

-Although optional, it is recommended that you require an SSL connection to the Immuta Query Engine.
-When connecting via SSL, Power BI requires full verification of the server's certificate.
+Require an SSL connection to the Immuta Query Engine.
+To do this, Power BI requires full verification of the server's certificate.
 In order to verify the certificate, the root certificate authority for the server's certificate must be loaded into your Windows operating system.

 It is likely that the root certificate authority for the server's certificate is already trusted by your operating system.
 If it is not, you'll need to obtain the root certificate and install it per Microsoft's instructions on Managing Trusted Root Certificates.

-To connect Power BI to data virtualized by Immuta,
+To connect Power BI to Immuta data sources,

 - Open Power BI, select the Home menu, and click Get Data.